NEW ENGLAND CLUB BASEBALL ASSOCIATION

 8. Any club placed on probation will be expected to complete the current season.
 The probation period will extended by one year for each additional date forfeited.

 9.Any club charged with a forfeit may file an appeal to be reviewed by the board.
-C.Playoffs 1.The playoffs will consist of eight clubs divided into two brackets consisting of four teams from the two northern divisions and four teams from the two southern divisions.
-In each bracket, the two division winners will be seeded one and two.
-The two clubs in each bracket with the next best winning percentages will be wildcards seeded three and four.
+C.Playoffs 1.The playoffs will consist of eight clubs divided into two brackets of four.
+One bracket will consist of the teams seeded 1, 4, 5 and 8, and the other bracket will consist of the teams seeded 2, 3, 6 and 7.
+The three division winners will be seeded 1 through 3 based on winning percentage.
+The five non division winners with the next best records will be seeded 4 through 8 based on winning percentage.
 2.In the event of a tie in the standings, head to head results between the tied teams shall be used as a tiebreaker.
 If that does not resolve the tie, an index will be used, in which each club will be awarded points for each regular season game won amounting to the final winning percentage of the opponent.
 If that does not resolve the tie, the total runs allowed during the regular season (with the official score of a forfeited game as 7-0) will be used.

 3. If a division winner is disqualified due to a forfeited game during the regular season, the remaining division winner in the conference will take the number one seed, and the remaining three seeds will be awarded to the next three teams with the highest winning percentages in descending order, regardless of which division they're in.